-If you are applying for a IPO of equity shares in an Indian company, generally, if you apply for amounts in excess of Rs.
+If you are applying for a IPO of equity shares in an Indian company for amount in excess of Rs.
 2 lakhs, you fall under the HNI category.
-On the other hand, if you apply for amounts under Rs.
+On the other hand, if you apply for amount under Rs.
 2 lakhs, you are considered as a retail investor.
 There may be so many ways in which HNIs are categorized and defined, there is no single bracket that could put them under.